erbarratt/eoopc/README.md

 #### Person_t_instantiate()

 The `Person_t_intantiate` function is the only `Person_t_` function that has been publically declared, for the obvious reason that any source wishing to instantiate an object of type `Person_t` needs access to it.
-Hence it's original declaration was in the _pub.h file, not the _pri.h file.
+Hence it's original declaration was in the _pub.h file, not the _class.h file.

 The first argument is, as ever, `void * eOBJ` to use the `eSELF()` macro with.
 After casting back to the `Person_t` type, we can then assign all the public and private properties using the other arguments passed.